Tabz has lived in Greater Manchester her whole life, and is a proud Mancunian who loves our inclusive and radical city region!

 Rachel is also a trustee of another local charity in her home city of Manchester.

-Justice, equity & diversity lead
+Vice chair, Justice, equity & diversity lead

 Dr. Louisa Baxter is a public health doctor at consultant level, with experience of heading up health teams and responses in conflict zones and in response to global humanitarian crises.
 She has worked with some of most marginalised populations in the world, including intravenous drugs users and sex workers in Manchester, Syrian refugee families in Syrian and Europe, survivors of gender-based violence in Congo and Yemen and ten years as a hospital doctor in the National Health Service.